-A determination as to a district's status as a Special Taxing Unit, Developed District or Developing District will be made by the Board of Directors on an annual basis, beginning with the 2020 tax year.
+The District has been classified as a Developed District for the 2021 tax year.
+A determination as to the District's status after the 2021 tax year will be made by the Board of Directors of the District on an annual basis.
 The District cannot give any assurances as to what its classification will be at any point in time or whether the District's future tax rates will result in a total tax rate that will reclassify the District into a new classification and new election calculation.

-DISTRICT'S RIGHTS IN THE EVENT OF TAX DELINQUENCIES...
+DISTRICT'S RIGHTS IN THE EVENT OF TAX DELINQUENCIES . . .
 Taxes levied by the District are a personal obligation of the owner of the property on January 1 of the year for which the tax is imposed.
 On January 1 of each year, a tax lien attaches to property to secure the payment of all state and local taxes, penalties, and interest ultimately imposed for the year on the property.
 The lien exists in favor of the State of Texas and each local taxing unit, including the District, having power to tax the property.
 The District's tax lien is on a parity with tax liens of such other taxing units.
 See "FINANCIAL STATEMENT - Estimated Overlapping Debt Statement."
 A tax lien on real property takes priority over the claim of most creditors and other holders of liens on the property encumbered by the tax lien, whether or not the debt or lien existed before the attachment of the tax lien; however, whether a lien of the United States is on a parity with or takes priority over a tax lien of the District is determined by applicable federal law.
 Personal property under certain circumstances is subject to seizure and sale for the payment of delinquent taxes, penalty, and interest.